 - Informal Conversation about LGBTQ2S+ identities, communities and experiences:

 Friday, February 5, 2021 from 10:10–11:00am led by Allison Burgess, Director, Sexual & Gender Diversity Office

 Thursday, February 25 from 12:10–2:00pm, for Faculty of Music faculty and staff only.
 Keynote and Q & A with Rania El Mugammar

 Thursday, March 25, 2021 from 12:10–2:00pm led by Allison Burgess and David Pereira.

 This workshop is for faculty and staff only.
-A separate STUDENT ONLY Sexual and Gender Diversity “listening session” with Allison Burgess will be scheduled in April
+A separate STUDENT ONLY Sexual and Gender Diversity “listening session” with Allison Burgess was scheduled in April.

 Actions by Academic Area

 Note: There have been discussions, changes, and actions in every academic area at the Faculty of Music following the Calls to Action.
 Actions listed here are not necessarily meant to track every single change made.
 We wish to list as many as we can to show examples and give ideas/opportunities for learning and change for those within the faculty, and the public.

 For the academic year, Historical Performance added the Amplified Series with the 4 artists of the Amplified Opera: Teiya Kasahara, Marion Newman, Asitha Tennekoon and Aria Umezawa working alongside Jonathon Adams, Alexandra Delle Donne and DMA students Ryan McDonald and Camille Rogers.